Detect Identity Threats

 Every detection linked to the relevant technique for SOC workflows and compliance.

-Every authentication event — RADIUS auth + accounting, captive portal, and AI agent — passes through eight specialized engines running in parallel
+Every authentication event — RADIUS auth + accounting, captive portal, AI agent, and OpenRoaming federation — passes through nine specialized engines running in parallel

 Credential Attack Engine